naver/fixture-monkey/CONTRIBUTING.md

 ## Code of Conduct

 This project is governed by the [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating you are expected to uphold this code.
-Please report unacceptable behavior to [issue](https://github.com/naver/fixture-monkey/issues).
+Please report unacceptable behavior as an [issue](https://github.com/naver/fixture-monkey/issues).

 ## Build from source